valentin-stamate/sorting-algorithms-visualized/README.md

 * [Processing](https://processing.org/)
 * [ControlP5](http://www.sojamo.de/libraries/controlP5/)

+To compile and run the project, open the Sketch folder and open Sketch.pde file with Processing.
+If you are on Linux, download `Processing` and put the library `ControlP5` under modes/java/libraries .
+Open processing via terminal then press `File` and `Open...`.

-To run it, open Sketch.pde under Sketch folder or download the binaries under [releases](https://github.com/StamateValentin/SortingAlgorithms/releases).
+To run directly, download the binaries under under [releases](https://github.com/StamateValentin/SortingAlgorithms/releases).
+The binaries are available for Win64 and Linux64.

 ## Built With